First order Martingale model risk and semi-static hedging: Main Results

-The following results extend \citeauthor{bartlsensitivityadapted} \cite{bartlsensitivityadapted}, by considering martingale and/or marginal constraints in the context of model deviations induced by the adapted Wasserstein metric.
+The following results extend \citeauthor{bartlsensitivityadapted} \cite{bartlsensitivityadapted}, by considering the martingale and/or marginal adapted case in the context of model deviations induced by the adapted Wasserstein metric.
 The case of deviations induced by the standard Wasserstein metric is left for future research.